nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Test case: `deleteC 0`/`deleteE -1`/`deleteS -50`/`deleteR 0`<br>
       Expected: Nobody is deleted.
 Error details shown in the results display with a result message `Invalid comamnd format...`
-   4. Other incorrect delete commands to try: `deleteS`, `deleteC x`, `delete 1` (where x is larger than the customer list size) <br>
+   4. Other incorrect delete commands to try: `deleteS`, `deleteC x`, `delete 1` (where x is an integer larger than the customer list size) <br>
       Expected: Nobody is deleted.
 Error details shown in the results display.
-Entering the first 2 commands will produce the same error message as test case 1.3 while entering `delete 1` will produce the error message `Unknown command`
+Entering `deleteS` will produce the same error message as test case 1.3 while entering `deleteC x` (where x is an integer larger than the customer list size) and  `delete 1` will produce the error message `Customer index is invalid` and `Unknown command` respectively.

 2. Deleting a customer/employee/supplier/reservation while customer list is filtered.

    1. Prerequisites: Filter display list by using the `findC KEYWORD`/`findE KEYWORD`/`findS KEYWORD`/`check DATE` command,